Dr Fixit (151 - 160)

 to the right of us housed books written by army ants

-on every topic they tailored into a course
+on every topic they tailored to a course

 from cookery to engineering and of course